techneo/stm32f7base/README.md

-# This is a step by step guide to develop sofrware for the STM32F7-Nucleo board
+# This is a step by step guide to develop sofrtware for the STM32F7-Nucleo board

 ref : https://github.com/cpq/bare-metal-programming-guide